jmkendallbar/SleepAtSea/data/README.md

         <details>
         <summary> Column descriptions. </summary>

+          *Missing values:* Missing values are represented by `NaN` (inserted for skipped data sectors to maintain time alignment).

           - **Seconds** - Time in R format for the beginning of the 30s epoch
           - **ECG** - Electrocardiogram (ECG) data (in microVolts)
           - **LEEG** - Electroencephalogram (EEG) data (in microVolts)